 I’ve had a look at the May 14th release version of Community Technology Preview (CTP) of Microsoft’s Expression Web Designer (codename Quartz), one third of the Expression series also including Interactive Designer (codename Sparkle) and Graphic Designer (codename Acrylic).
 Unlike Interactive Designer that targets WinFX Runtime Components Beta 2, the Web Designer is ready to go straight from the box.

 The web site Placeopedia is a mashup using Google Maps, connecting cities with their Wikipedia entries.
 In other words, it’s sort of a geographical version of Wikipedia for the planet Earth.
 It’s still in a very early phase and there are lot of contenders, but it could be interesting to watch it grow.
-If you prefer to tag areas instead of points, WikiMapia is an alternative.
-It allows users to tag map areas and write their own comments.

 For all wine lovers out there, there is a new site in town.
-Cork’d is created by Dan Cederholm and Dan Benjamin, two well-known design profiles in the blogosphere, and done in Ruby on Rails.
+Cork’d is created by Dan Cederholm and Dan Benjamin, two well-known design profiles in the blogosphere, developed in Ruby on Rails.
 It is a community, note book and shopping list for people who like wine.
 Simple as that, really.

 ASP.NET web controls are usually littered in the markup in design time, but sometimes there is a need to dynamically add controls to an ASP.NET web page in runtime.
 Its quite easy to generate a server control from a string.